oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 Connections, Threads, and Parallelism
 =====================================

-To scale and optimize your applications it is useful to understand how connections interact with Node.js.
+To scale and optimize your applications, it is useful to understand how connections interact with Node.js.

 .. _workerthreads: